Proudly supported by Brita

 More than 8 million tons of plastic are dumped in our oceans every year.
 Half of it comes from disposable plastics that are only used once before being thrown away.

-We use single-use plastics for just about everything, from cleaning our teeth and showering to buying and storing our food and other products.
+We use single-use plastics for just about everything, from cleaning our teeth (dental floss, interdental sticks and, every 6 months or so, our toothbrushes) and showering, to buying and storing our food and other products.
 It is durable and lightweight, but it’s these properties that allow it to persist in the environment for hundreds to thousands of years.

 The Plastic Challenge isn't all about living completely plastic-free - in this day and age that would be pretty near impossible.